 If multiple analysts make upward revisions regarding future earnings estimates, you can be reasonably sure that economic conditions are improving for the company, and that a higher stock price will follow.
 A secondary indicator has to be used in conjunction with this.
 If earnings are upgraded, but sales remain flat, the price increase may be a trap that won’t last long.

 The second short-cut is to study the stock’s price performance over the past three to six months.
 Is the stock starting to show signs of an upward price trend?
 Is the stock price experiencing higher highs and lower lows?
 If the answer is yes, it’s a good indication that the stock is being recognized by the investment community, and will continue to increase in demand and go up in price in the future.

 This includes new management with a strong track record of success, a new market that develops for the company, or a new product introduction that other companies will not easily duplicate.
 Apple is a prime and rare example of all three happening at the same time.
 Steve Jobs came back to Apple (new management), and they introduced new revolutionary products in new markets.
 First, there was iTunes, followed by the iPhone, and then the iPad.
 All products revolutionized the marketplace, giving Apple strong brand recognition and extensive price protection.

 These are changes within the industry or announced potential mergers and acquisitions that will reinforce the company’s position in the marketplace.

 This includes both insider buying and stock buybacks.
 The buyback has to be of significant volume.
-The best example of significant insider buying that I personally profited from was Las Vegas Sands (LVS).
-Due to heavy debt (negative) levels, the poor economy and bankruptcy concerns, the price of Las Vegas Sands stock dropped to less than $1.
+The best example of significant insider buying that I profited from was Las Vegas Sands (LVS).
+Due to harmful massive debt levels, the weak economy and bankruptcy concerns, the price of Las Vegas Sands stock dropped to less than $1.